 In general, there is a Recovery partition on the system disk, whether you install Windows Server 2022 yourself or purchase the server from a manufacturer.
-If the system disk is GPT, there will be an additional EFI partition.
-When you right-click either the Recovery or EFI partition in Disk Management, options such as delete, format, shrink, extend, or others are unavailable.
-Sometimes, you may need to move the Recovery/EFI partition in Windows Server 2022.
-For example, after shrinking or deleting the D drive, the "Extend Volume" option for the C drive may be grayed out.
-By moving these partitions to the right, you can then extend the C drive.
-This article explains how to move EFI/Recovery partition in Windows Server 2022 without losing data.
+If the system disk uses GPT, there will also be an EFI partition.
+When you right-click either the Recovery or EFI partition in Disk Management, options such as Delete, Format, Shrink, Extend, and others are unavailable.
+In some cases, you may need to move the Recovery or EFI partition in Windows Server 2022.
+For example, after shrinking or deleting the D: drive, the "Extend Volume" option for the C: drive may be grayed out.
+By moving these partitions to the right, you can then extend the C: drive.
+This article explains how to move the EFI/Recovery partition in Windows Server 2022 without losing data.

 Windows Server 2022 cannot move EFI/Recovery partition

-When you right-click an NTFS partition in Windows native Disk Management, several options are available, such as delete, format, shrink, or extend volume.
-However, there is no option to move the volume.
+When you right-click an NTFS partition in the built-in Windows Disk Management tool, several options are available, such as Delete, Format, Shrink Volume, and Extend Volume.
+However, there is no option to move a volume.
 This is because Disk Management cannot change the starting position of a partition.
-It can only shrink a partition from the right to the left and extend a partition using adjacent unallocated space on the right.
+It can only shrink a partition from right to left and extend a partition using adjacent unallocated space on the right.

 There are many software tools available to help move the Recovery/EFI partition in Windows Server 2022, but few are safe enough.
-When moving a partition, both its start and end positions will change, and all files within that partition will be relocated as well.
+When moving a partition, both its starting and ending positions change, and all files within the partition are relocated as well.
 As a result, there is a potential risk of system damage and data loss.
 To minimize this risk, it is important to back up your data in advance and use reliable partition management software.
-Better than other tools, NIUBI Partition Editor offers features like Virtual Mode, Cancel-at-Will, 1-Second Rollback, and Hot Clone technology to help protect both your system and data.
+Compared with other tools, NIUBI Partition Editor offers features such as Virtual Mode, Cancel-at-Will, 1-Second Rollback, and Hot Clone technology to help protect both your system and data.

 How to move Recovery/EFI partition in Server 2022

-It is very easy to move Recovery/EFI partition in Windows Server 2022.
-You just need to drag and drop on the disk map, and only several clicks are needed.
-For example: there are C, Recovery and D partitions on the system disk.
-Follow the steps below to move partition and extend C drive without losing data.
+It is very easy to move the Recovery/EFI partition in Windows Server 2022.
+You only need to drag and drop on the disk map, and only a few clicks are required.
+For example, there are C:, Recovery, and D: partitions on the system disk.
+Follow the steps below to move the partition and extend the C: drive without losing data.

 How to move Recovery partition in Windows Server 2022 to extend C drive:

-- Download NIUBI Partition Editor, right click the Recovery partition and select "Resize/Move Volume".
-In the pop-up window, drag the middle of this partition to the right.
+- Download NIUBI Partition Editor, right-click the Recovery partition, and select "Resize/Move Volume".
+In the pop-up window, drag the middle of the partition to the right.

-- Right click C: drive and select "Resize/Move Volume", drag the right border to the right to combine the adjacent unallocated space.
+- Right-click the C: drive and select "Resize/Move Volume".
+Drag the right border to the right to merge the adjacent unallocated space.

-If you have shrunk the D drive and created unallocated space on the right using Disk Management, you should move the D drive to the right before completing the steps above.
-You can only extend a partition if there is adjacent unallocated space either to the left or right of it.
+If you have shrunk the D: drive and created unallocated space on the right using Disk Management, you should move the D: drive to the right before completing the steps above.
+You can only extend a partition if there is adjacent unallocated space on either the left or right side of it.

-Watch the video how to move Recovery partition in Windows Server 2022:
+Watch the video to learn how to move the Recovery partition in Windows Server 2022:

 How to move EFI partition in Windows Server 2022:

-You can move the EFI partition if there is adjacent unallocated space, and the process is the same as moving the Recovery partition.
-However, it's important to understand that no software can move a partition over another one.
-For example, if the EFI partition is between the C and D drives, no software can move it to the left of the C drive or to the right of the D drive.
-With disk partitioning software, you can shrink a partition to create unallocated space, move the partition in the middle, and then merge the unallocated space with another partition.
+You can also move the EFI partition if there is adjacent unallocated space on either side of it, and the process is the same as moving the Recovery partition.
+However, it is important to understand that no software can move a partition across another partition.
+For example, if the EFI partition is located between the C: and D: drives, no software can move it to the left of the C: drive or to the right of the D: drive.
+With disk partitioning software, you can shrink a partition to create unallocated space, move the partition in the middle, and then merge the unallocated space into another partition.

 In addition to moving partitions in Windows Server 2022/2025 and earlier versions, NIUBI Partition Editor provides a wide range of disk partition management features.
-These include shrinking, extending, cloning, converting, defragmenting, hiding, optimizing, wiping partitions, and scanning for bad sectors, etc.
+These include shrinking, extending, cloning, converting, defragmenting, hiding, optimizing, wiping partitions, and scanning for bad sectors.